algorithmica-org/algorithmica/content/english/hpc/cpu-cache/bandwidth.md

         a[i]++;
 ```

-Changing $N$ and adjusting $K$ so that the total number of array cells accessed remains roughly constant and expressing the total time in "operations per second", we get a graph like this:
+Changing $N$ and adjusting $K$ so that the total number of array cells accessed remains roughly constant and expressing the total time in "operations per second," we get a graph like this:

 ![Dotted vertical lines are cache layer sizes](../img/inc.svg)